aproca/aproca.github.io/_projects/13_poetry.md

 You set frost upon me <br/>
 and told me to grow faster.

-The other flowers you tended to <br/>
+The other flowers you cared for <br/>
 bloomed tall and wide <br/>
 but I stayed small <br/>
 and you wondered why. <br/>